johannbrink/tech-test-dot-net-engineer/SOLUTION.md

 * CQRS Queries and QueryHandlers
 * CQRS Commands and Command Handlers
 * DTO models used in the API responses
-* Repository Implementation
-* DB Context Interfaces (To be implemented in Infrastructure Layer)
+* Interfaces for repositories (To be implemented in Application Layer)

 #### Infrastructure Layer
 This layer is responsible for the concrete implementation of DBContext and is dependent on MySQL.
 It contains:
+* Repository Implementation
 * DBContext Implementation
 #### WebApi Layer
 That layer is responsible for serving clients over Http.
 It contains: